digital-asset/docs.daml.com/docs/2.7.9/docs/canton/usermanual/identity_management.rst

 Manually Initializing a Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There are situations where a node should not be automatically initialized, but where we prefer to control
+There are situations where a node should not be automatically initialized, but where you should control
 each step of the initialization.
-For example, when a node in the setup does
+For example, this might be the case when a node in the setup does
 not control its own identity, or when you do not want to store the identity key on the node for security
 reasons.

-In the following, we demonstrate the basic steps how to initialise a node:
+The following demonstrates the basic steps on how to initialize a node:

 .. _manually-init-domain: